Bitcoin-com/developer.bitcoin.com/README.md

 # Bootstrap 4 Prototyping Glue

-This starter project brings together the Sass from [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and a set of [Panini](https://github.com/zurb/panini) HTML templates.
+This starter project brings together the Sass from [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and [Panini](https://github.com/zurb/panini) HTML templates.
 Panini is a simple, intuitive flat file generator for Gulp that was designed specifically for rapid prototyping.

 The simplicity and speed of Panini makes it easy to isolate front-end design (CSS, JS, and HTML patterns) from other aspects of your project, and Panini still allows for HTML partials, external Handlebars helpers, and data from JSON or YAML sources when more complexity is needed.